10 Property Marketing Strategies for South Africa

 How often should I send marketing emails to my property database?

-One to two emails per week is the right frequency for active segments of your database.
-More than that and unsubscribe rates climb.
-Less than that and your name fades from memory.
-The most important factor is relevance rather than volume, a monthly newsletter, a weekly new-listing alert, and an occasional market update will serve most databases well.
-Segment your list so that buyers near the end of their search receive more frequent contact than cold leads.
-Tuesday to Thursday mornings tend to perform better than Friday afternoons or weekends.
-If open rates drop below 20%, review your subject lines and sending times before increasing frequency.
+One to two emails per week is the right frequency for the active segments of your database.
+More than that and unsubscribe rates climb; less than that and your name fades from memory between contacts.
+The most important factor is relevance rather than volume, so a monthly newsletter, a weekly new-listing alert, and an occasional market update will serve most databases well.
+Segment your list so that buyers near the end of their search receive more frequent contact than cold leads who are months away from acting.
+Tuesday to Thursday mornings tend to perform better than Friday afternoons or weekends, when property is the last thing on most people's minds.
+If open rates drop below 20%, review your subject lines and sending times before you increase frequency, because sending more of something people are not opening only speeds up unsubscribes.
+Treat the database as a long-term asset: a well-kept, well-segmented list steadily outperforms almost every paid channel over time.

 What should I include in an open house information pack?

-A good information pack gives visitors everything they need to make a decision without chasing you for details.
+A good information pack gives visitors everything they need to make a decision without chasing you for details afterwards.
 Include the full listing: bedroom and bathroom count, erf and floor area, levy and rates where applicable, and the asking price.
-Add a floor plan if available.
-Include a one-page area guide covering nearby schools with ratings if possible, shopping centres, medical facilities, and major routes.
-A brief summary of recent comparable sales helps buyers assess whether the price is fair.
-Add your contact details on every page.
-For sectional title properties, include a one-page body corporate summary covering monthly levies, any special levies, and the scheme's financial health.
-Keep the pack to four to six pages.
+Add a floor plan if one is available, because buyers hold onto floor plans.
+Include a one-page area guide covering nearby schools with their ratings if possible, shopping centres, medical facilities, and major routes.
+A brief summary of recent comparable sales helps buyers judge whether the price is fair, which builds trust rather than resistance.
+Put your contact details on every page, not only the first.
+For sectional title properties, add a one-page body corporate summary covering monthly levies, any special levies, and the scheme's financial health, since these are the questions that stall a decision later.
+Keep the whole pack to four to six pages, well laid out and easy to skim, so it informs without overwhelming.

 How do I find local influencers to partner with as an estate agent?

 Search Instagram, Facebook, and TikTok for accounts based in your target suburb or city.
-Look for accounts with engaged followings of 2,000 to 50,000 followers, micro-influencers in this range often have stronger local trust than larger national accounts.
-Check their comment sections to assess whether followers are genuinely local and engaged.
-Look for lifestyle, parenting, home decor, and community-focused accounts rather than purely commercial ones.
-Spend two to three weeks engaging with their content genuinely before reaching out.
-When you do, lead with a specific collaboration idea, a property tour video, a neighbourhood highlight post, rather than a vague proposal.
-Keep early partnerships low-commitment to test the fit before investing more.
+Look for accounts with engaged followings of roughly 2,000 to 50,000 followers, because micro-influencers in this range often carry stronger local trust than larger national accounts.
+Check their comment sections to gauge whether the followers are genuinely local and active rather than bought.
+Favour lifestyle, parenting, home decor, and community-focused accounts over purely commercial ones, since their audiences overlap most with property buyers.
+Spend two to three weeks engaging honestly with their content before you reach out, so your approach does not arrive cold.
+When you do reach out, lead with a specific collaboration idea, a property tour video or a neighbourhood highlight post, rather than a vague proposal that puts the work on them.
+Keep early partnerships low-commitment so you can test the fit and the response before investing more time or money, and track which collaborations produce real enquiries rather than only likes.

-What SEO keywords matter most for a South African real estate website?
+Which SEO keywords count most for a South African real estate website?

-The highest-value keywords combine location with buyer intent: 'property for sale in [suburb]', 'houses for sale [city]', '[suburb] property prices'.
-Long-tail phrases like 'how much does it cost to buy a house in Johannesburg' or 'transfer duty calculator South Africa' attract buyers who are actively researching and closer to a decision.
-Avoid targeting national terms like 'property for sale' where you can't compete with Property24 and Private Property.
-Own your suburb instead, create a dedicated page for each area you serve, include local market data, and update it regularly.
-Fresh content improves rankings and signals relevance to search engines.
+The highest-value keywords combine a location with buyer intent: property for sale in a named suburb, houses for sale in a named city, or a suburb followed by property prices.
+Long-tail phrases such as how much it costs to buy a house in Johannesburg, or transfer duty calculator South Africa, attract buyers who are actively researching and closer to a decision, and they are far easier to rank for.
+Avoid targeting broad national terms like property for sale, where you cannot realistically compete with Property24 and Private Property.
+Own your suburb instead: create a dedicated page for each area you serve, include local market data, school information, and recent sale trends, and update it regularly so it stays current.
+Fresh, specific content improves rankings and signals relevance to search engines.
+A Google Business Profile tied to your suburb also lifts you in local map results, which sit above the organic listings and catch buyers searching on their phones nearby.

 Which marketing metric should I focus on when starting out?

 Focus on lead conversion rate rather than traffic volume.
-It's more useful to know that five out of every twenty website visitors contact you than to know you had a thousand page views.
-Use a simple CRM or a spreadsheet to track where each lead came from, when they made contact, and what the outcome was.
-This tells you which channels produce results and which produce noise.
-As your budget grows, add cost-per-lead tracking by channel so you can compare what you spend on paid advertising, social media, and email against the enquiries each produces.
-One data-driven change made each month will compound into better results than any single large campaign run without measurement.
+It is more useful to know that five out of every twenty website visitors contact you than to know you had a thousand page views that went nowhere.
+Use a simple CRM, or even a well-kept spreadsheet, to track where each lead came from, when they made contact, and what the outcome was.
+That record quickly shows you which channels produce real enquiries and which produce noise, which is the difference between spending your budget and investing it.
+As your budget grows, add cost-per-lead tracking by channel so you can compare what you spend on paid advertising, social media, and email against the enquiries each one produces.
+The agents who improve fastest are not the ones with the biggest budgets but the ones who review their numbers every month and change one thing in response.
+One data-driven adjustment a month compounds into far better results over a year than any single large campaign run without measurement.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.